djazayeri/openmrs-owa-uicommons/README.md

 ### Local Deploy

-To deploy directly to your local Open Web Apps directory, run:
+To deploy directly to your local Open Web Apps directory, set the value of `LOCAL_OWA_FOLDER` in gulpfile.js and run:

 ````
 gulp deploy-local
 ````

-This will build and deploy the app to the `/Users/djazayer/openmrs/openmrs-platform` directory.
-To change the deploy directory, edit the `LOCAL_OWA_FOLDER` variable in `gulpfile.js`.

 ### Extending